Simix2017/simon-kerstan-ee-express/docs/persistence.md

 For more information about how to set the configuration parameters, see the [configuration API](core/configuration.md).

+Please note: a datasource named `default` must be configured for the persistence module to work.

 ## Support for relational databases

 Your using application project must include the used JDBC database driver in the runtime classpath.
+Also, relational support with Jakarta Data is currently only implemented for the default datasource.